akhealth/EIS-Modernization/user-story-standards.md

 Scenario: A user can enter a Social Security Number, and return one name along with the SSN

 Steps:
-Given I am logged in as a user
+* Given I am logged in as a user
-When I navigate to the search page
+* When I navigate to the search page
-Then I see a search page
+* Then I see a search page
--And I see a search field to enter Social Security Number -And I see a method to submit the data
+* And I see a search field to enter Social Security Number
+* And I see a method to submit the data
-When I enter a SSN
+* When I enter a SSN
-Then I see a First and Last Name
+* Then I see a First and Last Name
--And I see the SSN
+* And I see the SSN

 #### Acceptance Criteria:
--There is a search page
+* There is a search page
--There is a method to enter SSN
+* There is a method to enter SSN
--There is a method to submit a search
+* There is a method to submit a search
--A First and Last name is returned when a SSN is submitted
+* A First and Last name is returned when a SSN is submitted